noelfernandes3094/spacey/README.md

 # spacey
-SpaceX is an experimental Frontend mini project
+SpaceX is an experimental Next.js project with Next-auth sessions

+#Future Updates